Solutionsbuero/taas/README.md

-# taas
+# ttrn

 Tinfoil Colloquy's cloud based train-as-a-service solution for the rc3.
-This software allows you to provide the joy of playing with Lego Trains to your customers while maintaining physical distancing.
+This software allows you to provide the joy of playing with Lego Trains to your customers.

 **tl;dr** This is a rushed last-minute project.
-So it will probably crash itself while destroying your Lego trains.
+It will crash itself while simultaneous destroying your Lego trains and server.